kernel-community/kernel/docs/resources/smart-contracts.md

 ## Recordings

-We're extremely lucky to have our friends Andrej and Bogdan at Tenderly offering all KERNEL members a free pro membership to what we believe is the slickest Web 3 developer tooling in the industry.
+We're extremely lucky to have our friends Andrej and Bogdan at Tenderly offering all Kernel members a free pro membership to what we believe is the slickest Web 3 developer tooling in the industry.
 Please check the video of their session below to get a sense for everything this can do and then ping them to get access.
 It'll make writing, debugging, stack tracing, and really developing the guts of your contracts significantly easier.

 <iframe class="video-frame" src="https://www.youtube-nocookie.com/embed/3BgevFiqnXE?start=246" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>